 Best Luxury: Dyson Supersonic Hair Dryer

 To be fair, this technically isn’t a travel-specific hair dryer, but its compact size and light weight make it perfect to use at home or away.
-A host of tech-y features—think a motor that’s six times faster than standard motors and a sensor that measures the temperature over 40 times a second to prevent hot spots—keep hair strong and healthy.
+A host of tech-y features—think a motor that claims to be six times faster than standard motors and a sensor that measures the temperature over 40 times a second to prevent hot spots—that may keep hair strong and healthy.
 It’s an investment for sure, but if you dry your hair every day, the cost per use makes it well worth it.

 Best Lightweight: Hot Tools Mint Ionic Travel Dryer